potatolain/TravelPortals/Readme.txt

 Finally, some default groups have been implemented to make life easier:

+- travelportals.nopermission    - The user has no permissions at all.
+You'll probably want to build off of this.
 - travelportals.classicuser     - Makes the permissions work like classic TravelPortals
 - travelportals.normaluser      - Generic user permissions, as above.
 Not really needed.
 - travelportals.op              - Suggested permissions for ops.
 (Has admin stuff)
 - travelportals.*               - All permissions you could ever want.

 Support & Bug Reports